LHD-LHD/Predict-EES/README.md

 Run Visualization.ipynb to load the pretrined networks in 'Data/Torch models' folder and republicate the results.

 Run Neural Network Training.ipynb to train new neural networks based on EMG peak-to-peak values and calculated activation matrices.

+## Data Availability

+Due to participant privacy and ethical restrictions, not all clinical data associated with this study are publicly available.
+Researchers seeking access to the underlying data for validation, reproducibility, or other non-commercial scientific purposes may contact the authors at **[lhd21@mails.tsinghua.edu.cn](mailto:lhd21@mails.tsinghua.edu.cn)**.
+Access will be provided upon reasonable request, subject to applicable ethical and regulatory approvals.